claviska/SimpleImage/readme.md

         ->saveAs('./some-path/new-image.png')     // Or convert it into another format by extention (gif|jpeg|png)

         // Flip
         ->flip('x')    // Flip the image horizontally
         ->flip('y')    // Flip the image vertically
-        ->flip('xy') // Flip the image horizontally and vertically

-        // Rotation
-        ->rotate(90)   // Rotate the image 90 degrees clockwise
-        ->autoOrient() // Adjust the orientation if needed (physically rotates/flips the image based on its EXIF 'Orientation' property)
+        ->flip('xy')   // Flip the image horizontally and vertically ->autoOrient() // Adjust the orientation if needed (physically rotates/flips the image based on its EXIF 'Orientation' property)

         // Resizing
         ->resize(320, 200)          // Resize the image to 320x200
-        ->thumbnail(100, 75)        // Trim the image and resize to exactly 100x75
-        ->fitToWidth(320)           // Shrink the image to the specified width while maintaining proportion (width) ->fitToHeight(200)          // Shrink the image to the specified height while maintaining proportion (height) ->bestFit(500, 500)         // Shrink the image proportionally to fit inside a 500x500 box ->crop(100, 100, 400, 400)  // Crop a portion of the image from x1, y1 to x2, y2
+        ->thumbnail(100, 75)        // Trim the image and resize to exactly 100x75 (crop center if needed) ->thumbnail(100, 75, true)  // Trim the image and resize to exactly 100x75 and top offset is 0 ->fitToWidth(320)           // Shrink the image to the specified width while maintaining proportion (width) ->fitToHeight(200)          // Shrink the image to the specified height while maintaining proportion (height) ->bestFit(500, 500)         // Shrink the image proportionally to fit inside a 500x500 box ->crop(100, 100, 400, 400)  // Crop a portion of the image from left, top, right, bottom

         // Filters
         ->addFilter('sepia')                        // Sepia effect (simulated)